kevingscott/RepData_PeerAssessment1/PA1_template.md

 ![plot of chunk missingIntervalGraph](figure/missingIntervalGraph.png)

 This shows that data is missing pretty uniformly across intervals on average.
 Next let's see if certain days of the week are missing more than others.
 First we will assign a new column with the names of the days of the week and then create a table of the count of missing values for that day.
-Since the data encompses several months, the number of intervals in each day of the week should be roughly equal so this should be valid:
+Since the data encompasses several months, the number of intervals in each day of the week should be roughly equal so this should be valid:

 ```r